ramya-4004/Tijori/README.md

 # Tijori
-An Android App to lock your apps and files from access to unauthorised users.
+An Android App to lock your files from access to unauthorised users.

 ## Table of contents
 * [Description](#description)